goofmint/hexabase-dart-sdk-docs/docs/Hexabase/Configuration.md

 ## Hexabase Configuration

-Starting with Hexabase class, it is used to initialize session to hexabase. by initializing this class, you can store api token to `sessionStorage` automatically, and use wide range variety of hexabase system.
+Starting with Hexabase class, it is used to `createClient` to hexabase. by initializing this class.
+Then you can using your credential in `createClient`.
 > Note:
 >
-> 1) this SDK uses `async/await -> Promise<T>` to access Hexabase Rest API.
+> 1) this SDK uses `async/await -> Promise<T>` to access Hexabase Grapql.
 >
-> 2) currently, does not have special bindings to any react redux, mobx or any state managements
+> 2) currently, does not have special bindings to any react, next, mobx or any state managements
 >
-> 3) basically, the implementation of the sdk is to wrap around hexabase rest API
+> 3) basically, the implementation of the sdk is to wrap around hexabase Grapql

 ## Configuration